News and Updates

 Progress Being Made

 Progress is certainly being made this year.
-As the country quite literally breathes better as our masks come off and we recover from the pandemic, I can get a few more things done.
+As the country breathes better as our masks come off, and we recover from the pandemic, I can get a few more things done.

 I also submitted a few sessions for the PASS Summit this year, including a new one, “SQL Team Six – How to Build Effective Teams”, that hopefully will be selected for the Professional Development track.